SAP Negotiations • Vendor Management

 +

 Before RISE, HEC was SAP's managed private cloud offering.
-Similar concept but more bespoke, sometimes with confusion over responsibilities and higher customisation costs.
-If you're on HEC, SAP will likely encourage transitioning to RISE.
-Apply the same diligence — understand cost structure and any changes in terms.
-Ensure you don't lose favourable legacy terms when migrating from HEC to RISE.
+SAP is actively migrating HEC customers to RISE.
+Apply the same diligence to any such migration — understand cost structure changes and ensure you don't lose favourable legacy terms in the transition.
+Verify what changes and what doesn't before agreeing to move.

 📋 Real-World Scenario